sakurakhadag/warmspringwinds.github.io/_posts/2018-01-27-learning-to-generate-lyrics-and-music-with-recurrent-neural-networks.md

 We greatly speed up computation by processing our sequences in batches.
 At the same time, as our sequences become longer (depending on the dataset), our max batch size starts to decrease.
 Why is it a case?
-As we use backpropagation to compute gradients, we need to store all the intermediate acitvations, which contribute the most to the memory consumption.
+As we use backpropagation to compute gradients, we need to store all the intermediate activations, which contribute the most to the memory consumption.
 As our sequence becomes longer, we need to store more activations, therefore, we can fit less examples in our batch.

 Sometimes, we either have to work with really long sequences or we want to increase our batch size or maybe you just have a gpu with small amount of memory available.
 There are multiple possible solutions to reduce memory consumption in this case, but we will mention two, which will have different trade-offs.